zeriontech/the-token-fund-asset-parser/README.md

 Requires authorisation via etherionlab@gmail.com

 ## Config
-Default config path is `configs/main.yml`
+App can be configured using environment variables or using yaml config file and `--config` command line option

-You need to fill config file with your credentials information.
-For example see [example.yml](configs/example.yml)
+You need to fill config file your credentials information.
+For example see [example.yml](config/example.yml)

 ## Server endpoints